-The General Data Protection Regulation “GDPR” is a European Union “EU” regulation, that the European Parliament passed in April 2016 to govern the processing and movement of EU resident’s personal data.
-The GDPR is effective as of May 25, 2018 and replaces the 1995 Data Privacy Directive.
+The EU GDPR went into effect on May 25, 2018 and replaced the 1995 Data Privacy Directive.
 The new regulation has a broader territorial scope and more significant fines (up to $20 million) for violations than prior EU law.
 The GDPR applies to entities located outside of the EU that handle personal data about EU residents when offering them services or monitoring their behavior.
-As the regulation is new, our understanding will continue to evolve over time.

 The EU GDPR sets a broad definition for personal information and establishes a variety of requirements regarding the handling of EU residents' personal information.
 Note that the law specifically applies to EU residents rather than citizens.
 It does not apply to EU citizens while they reside in the United States.
 However, it does apply to United States Citizens when they provide data to the University while temporarily located in the EU.